I-m-Sushmita/plant-shop-landing-page/README.md

 - [Contributing](#contributing)
 - [License](#license)
 ## Demo
-You can view a live demo of the landing page here.
+You can view a live demo of the landing page here (https://i-m-sushmita.github.io/plant-shop-landing-page/)
 ## Features
 - **Responsive Design** : Adjusts to different screen sizes using Bootstrap.
 - **Navigation Bar** : Includes links to different sections of the page.